-It may be difficult for investors in the U.S. to enforce any judgments obtained against us or any of our directors or officers.
+It may be difficult for investors in the United States to enforce any judgments obtained against us or any of our directors or officers.

-All of our assets are located outside the U.S. and we do not currently maintain a permanent place of business within the U.S. In addition, half of our directors and all of our officers are nationals and/or residents of countries other than the U.S., and all or a substantial portion of such persons' assets are located outside the U.S. As a result, it may be difficult for investors to enforce within the U.S. any judgments obtained against us or any of our non-U.S. directors or officers, including judgments predicated upon the civil liability provisions of the securities laws of the U.S. or any state thereof.
+All of our assets are located outside the United States and we do not currently maintain a permanent place of business within the United States.
+In addition, three of our directors and all of our officers are nationals and/or residents of countries other than the United States, and all or a substantial portion of such persons' assets are located outside the United States.
+As a result, it may be difficult for investors to enforce within the United States any judgments obtained against us or any of our non-U.S. directors or officers, including judgments predicated upon the civil liability provisions of the securities laws of the United States or any state thereof.
+Additionally, it may be difficult to assert U.S. securities law claims in actions originally instituted outside of the United States.
+Israeli courts may refuse to hear a U.S. securities law claim because Israeli courts may not be the most appropriate forums in which to bring such a claim.
+Even if an Israeli court agrees to hear a claim, it may determine that the Israeli law, and not U.S. law, is applicable to the claim.
+Further, if U.S. law is found to be applicable, certain content of applicable U.S. law must be proved as a fact, which can be a time-consuming and costly process, and certain matters of procedure would still be governed by the Israeli law.
 Consequently, you may be effectively prevented from pursuing remedies under U.S. federal and state securities laws against us or any of our non-U.S. directors or officers.